The Evolving Role of System Integrators in the Era of Blockchain and Artificial Intelligence

 The number of players in the market, continues to increase multifold, with each player capable of delivering unique solutions, addressing evolving needs of enterprises and governments.
 With the speed at which these new companies are coming up, finding the right solution company is becoming a new challenge.
 There will be many cool companies but as historical data suggests, only a few will be successful.
 In the last decade, we have seen that the time it takes for any company to become irrelevant has shortened significantly.

 Traditionally, enterprises and governments looking to transform their legacy systems turn to a system integrator to align with strategic vendors to manage their multidisciplinary needs.
 Now, with the increasing number of startups in the AI and Blockchain space alone, it would be difficult for enterprises to only align with the larger product vendors as a one-stop-shop.
 Instead, they are working with various startups to suit their changing business needs.
 This is particularly true for addressing New Age technologies and solving niche problems.
 The time to show results with any transformation has also gone down significantly.
 Typically, technology led business transformation takes a few years to implement, with huge amount of investment.
-Now, there is hesitation to go on such a journey, with the preference being to get results quickly - in weeks and months – as the macro environment around an organization is changing swiftly.
+Now, there is hesitation to go on such a journey, with the preference being to get results quickly - in weeks and months – as the macro environment around an organisation is changing swiftly.
 If solution implementation takes too long, by the time the solution is implemented, the market has already moved forward making the solution less relevant.
-Hence, the increasing motivation is to look for an effective niche solutions that can solve specific problems swiftly, cost effective, and easy to customize.
+Hence, the increasing motivation is to look for an effective niche solutions that can solve specific problems swiftly, cost effective, and easy to customise.

 There will continue to be a need for a trusted partner, serving as a client advocate thinking about the buyer, and its drivers while executing what is appropriate for the business.
 This would mean changing the way SIs work, as they would need to gear up to take on the role of ‘Trusted Advisors & Solution Orchestrators’.
 While being an orchestrator, the SI will need to pick the appropriate solution components from the larger eco system, stitch them appropriately and continue to dynamically make changes as the business progresses.
 This orchestration is only going to become more complex with more solution providers and new set of problems requiring immediate attention.
-Even the best solution from a startup would need to work in the context of the client organization with the existing landscape and newer areas which keep getting added with time.
+Even the best solution from a startup would need to work in the context of the client organisation with the existing landscape and newer areas which keep getting added with time.

 Speed is of utmost importance while all of this is being done.
 This would mean becoming agile, changing fast, learning faster and making the eco-system of technology providers and consumers, smarter.